Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 ![alt_text][image3]

-* Random scaling: This function gets an image and zoom it in randomly
+* Random scaling: This function gets an image and scales it up randomly.
+The output of this function for some of the examples from the training data set is presented below.
+The random scaling factor are [1.2,1.4,1.6,1.8].
 ![alt_text][image4]
 * Random translation: This function gets an image and applies a random translation to it
 ![alt_text][image5]